Transmission (mechanical device)

-A transmission (also called a gearbox) is a mechanical device invented by Louis Renault (who founded Renault) which uses a gear set—two or more gears working together—to change the speed, direction of rotation, or torque multiplication or reduction, in a machine.
+A transmission (also called a gearbox) is a mechanical device which uses a gear set—two or more gears working together—to change the speed, direction of rotation, or torque multiplication or reduction, in a machine.

+It was invented by Louis Renault (the founder of Renault).
+It had been anticipated by Carl Benz, who in 1886 used sprockets and chains to and from an auxiliary shaft and a clutch to provide a second, low gear in the first practical car, his belt-driven Patent-Motorwagen Nr.
+2.

 A transmission can have a single, or fixed, gear ratio or it can have variable ratios; a variable-ratio transmission can have multiple discrete gear ratios or be continuously variable.
 Variable-ratio transmissions are used in many kinds of machinery, especially vehicles.

 Applications

 Early uses

 Early transmissions included the right-angle drives and other gearing in windmills, horse-powered devices, and steam-powered devices.
 Applications of these devices included pumps, mills and hoists.

 Bicycles

 Bicycles conventionally have used hub gear or derailleur gear transmissions, but there are other more recent design innovations.